crowdAI/marLo/README_MINIMAL.md

 The multi-agent examples can be run from the marlo directory.

-First start Minecraft on ports 1000 and 10001 by running the following in a cmd terminal or shell:
+Assuming malmo was installed with pip, you can start Minecraft on ports 1000 and 10001 by running the following in a cmd terminal or shell:

 ```
 python3 two_agent_minecraft_launch.py
 ```

-Then run the multi agent example with:
+Once two minecraft windows appear, run the multi agent example with:

 ```
 python3 -m examples.multiagentexample --turn_based --rollouts 10  --mission_file mob_chase.xml